Sleepytale Logo

 They listen with quiet seed ears.

-Mimo’s garden is very big.
+Mimo's garden is big.

-It is the biggest garden.
+It might be the biggest garden anywhere.

 Carrots stand tall and orange.

-Tomatoes are red and round.
+Tomatoes sit red and round.

 Peas are small and green.

-Lettuce is leafy and curly.
+Lettuce is curly.

-Pumpkins are big and bouncy-looking.
+Pumpkins are huge and bouncy-looking.

-Cucumbers are long and cool.
+Cucumbers stretch out long and cool.

 Potatoes play hide-and-seek in the dirt.

-Onions sit like little moons.
+Onions sit like little moons, half-buried and patient.

-Mimo looks at it all.
+Mimo looks at all of it.

-So many shapes.
+So many colors, so many shapes.

 It flops over one ear.